 The most significant benefit to converging your physical and cyber security strategies is the extent to which it improves your overall security posture, as reported by 72% of enterprises that have implemented it in their organizations.

 When security teams are left to run separately, it creates a vulnerable gap in vital information that can be easily exploited.
 By integrating cyber and physical security departments, companies instantly improve their overall insights and risk visibility, making it easier to predict and address threats before they escalate further and cause real damage.
-In addition, merging security teams allows for comprehensive and proactive planning and a holistic view of a business’s security strategies.
+In addition, companies should consider Managed IT Services which allows for comprehensive and proactive planning and a holistic view of a business’s security strategies.

 Improving risk and crisis response